team-telnyx/demo-php-telnyx/slim-messaging/contentful.md

 $app->addErrorMiddleware(true, true, true);
 ```

-## Receiving Webhooks & Creating a Conference
+## Receiving Webhooks

-Now that you have setup your auth token, phone number, and connection, you can begin to use the API Library to make and control conferences.
-First, you will need to setup a Slim endpoint to receive webhooks for inbound messages & outbound message Delivery Receipts (DLR).
+Now that you have setup your auth token, phone number, and connection, you can begin to use the API Library to send/receive SMS & MMS messages.
+First, you will need to setup an endpoint to receive webhooks for inbound messages & outbound message Delivery Receipts (DLR).

 ### Basic Routing & Functions